atharva-p/guides/Pointers.md

 testString[1] = 'o'; // this is even allowed
 ```

-but this does not work with pointers
+but the compiler is type strict in other cases, and this does not work with pointers

 ```c++
 void customPrint(const char* charPointer) { // without const char* this wil not work.